rightpeach/jk/README.md

    **-Training Model**

    This use case has provided the pre-trained network and saved it in the checkpoint folder.
-The pre-trained network can be used to continue training when defining ` net_params = './examples/cylinder/2D_unsteady/checkpoint/pretrained_net_params'` in cylinder2d_unsteady_train.py, and if set` net_params = None`，a whole new training process is about to begin。
+The pre-trained network can be trained continuously when defining ` net_params = './examples/cylinder/2D_unsteady/checkpoint/pretrained_net_params'` in cylinder2d_unsteady_train.py.
+If ` net_params = None`，a new training process is about to begin.

     net_params = './examples/cylinder/2D_unsteady/checkpoint/pretrained_net_params'
     train(net_params=net_params)